-My report highlights a number of public health issues that are causing the health of men and women to get worse.
-Reversing these worrying trends needs to be a priority.
-Our actions must be based on a greater understanding of underlying gender issues than we have had in the past.
-I do realise that there is increasing awareness about those who cross traditional gender boundaries (trans) whether permanently or otherwise.
-In the future, there will be a need to better understand the health and wellbeing issues and challenges that trans people face in their lives
+My report highlights a number of public health issues that are causing get worse.
+Reversing these worrying actions must be based on a greater understanding of underlying gender be a need to better understand the

-I know these are challenging times, and it is perhaps inevitable that this will have a negative impact on the health of the people in our city.
-However, partnership working on health and wellbeing has never been stronger.
-The city's Health and Wellbeing Strategy and Inclusive Growth Strategy set out a clear direction of travel.
+I know these are challenging times, this will have a negative impact on the health of the people in our Wellbeing Strategy and Inclusive Growth Strategy set out a clear direction of travel.
 I have no doubt we have the right priorities.
-I retain my optimism that, by working together for the city, we can return to improving life expectancies and reducing health inequalities.
+I retain together for the city, we can return to improving life expectancies and reducing health inequalities.